gregory-navarro-ubtrobot/WebRTC-sandbox/Start-FFmpeg-Stream.md

 ffmpeg -re -i /home/user/video.mp4 -f mpegts udp://localhost:1234
 ```

 3. To verify that the video is streaming, open vlc player and select `Media->Open Network Stream...` and enter the following network address: `udp://localhost:1234`.
-The video should begin playing.S
+The video should begin playing.

 ## Example: Streaming video from a linux device webcam